mtorpey/journey/final.md

 Since this is the end of a game, 2 countries are invaded right now.

+Stick the following label on the board, over the label with 3 crosses for the Warsaw Pact:

+> _(A hammer and sickle)_

 Shuffle the enclosed Event cards into the Event deck, without looking at them.
+Destroy all Event and Special Ability cards with a letter "B" on the back.

 ### Cards to include ###
 - (E) **Rogue State**: Open Envelope H.  Destroy this card.